lova1994/vanilla-pendlaren/README.md

 # vanilla-pendlaren
-# small web application that consumes a rest API from trafiklab.se
+## web application that consumes a rest API from trafiklab.se